mrgargsir/MRGARGSIR_Addins-Public/README.md

 ---
 ## 📋 What is Estimation & Billing Tool (HEWP Tools)?

 Estimation & Billing Tool is a comprehensive automation Excel toolkit designed specifically for engineers and Contractor works for Offline Tender and Online **Haryana Engineering Works Portal (HEWP)**.
-It combines **Excel Tool**, **Chrome/Edge Extension**, and **web automation** to streamline Estimate Preparation, Material Quantity (Consumption) Preparation, BOQ Preparation, and online HEWP work.
+It combines **Excel Tool** and **web automation** to streamline Estimate Preparation, Material Quantity (Consumption) Preparation, BOQ Preparation, Variation Preparation and Online HEWP Upload work.

 ## 📋 Tools will help you in many ways but the major points are:

-1. **📊 Preparation of Estimates/Bills** - Create new professional Estimates/Bills or Import Pdf Estimates from the Portal to Excel with HSR 2023 rates and latest amendments.
+1. **📊 Preparation of Estimates/Bills** - Create new professional Estimates/Bills or Import Pdf of Estimates/Bills from the Portal to Excel with HSR 2023 rates and latest amendments.
-2. **🧱 Preparation of Material Consumption** - Generate accurate material quantity tables with District wise Material Rates instantly
+2. **🧱 Preparation of Material Consumption** - Generate accurate material quantity tables with District wise Material Rates and Labour Cost instantly
 3. **🔄 Do the Variation with Portal Data** - Compare and highlight differences between your data and HEWP portal data
-4. **📤 Upload Estimate/Bill to HEWP Portal** - One-click upload to HEWP portal with auto-login
+4. **📤 Upload Estimate/Bill/Variation to HEWP Portal** - One-click upload to HEWP portal.
 ---

 ## 👷 Who Can Use This Tool